-The eastern boundaries of excavation areas RZ-D- 06 and 07 have been established based on based on topographic maps and visual field observations of the limits of contaminated historic fills.
+The eastern boundaries of excavation areas RZ-D- 06 have been established based on based on topographic maps and visual field observations of the limits of contaminated historic fills.
 The observations suggest that fill materials were the source of the contamination.
 Therefore, the limits of the fill were selected as the limits of excavation.
-Two additional soil borings are proposed at the estimated eastern limits of RZ-D-06 and RZ-D-07 to verify the extent of the excavations.
+An additional soil boring is proposed at the estimated eastern limits of RZ-D- 06 to verify the extent of the excavation.